alanef/fullworks-scanner/src/readme.txt

 1. Example scan report.

 == Changelog ==
+= 1.1.1 =
+* Merge in  'Add rescan now button to report'

 = 1.1.0 =
 * Take into consideration auto updates and dont report unless not updated for several days
-* Display Change log summary on the report page forplugins with updates available
+* Display Change log summary on the report page for plugins with updates available
 * Change report to names  and allow sorting of names in report
 * Add rescan now button to report